PINTO0309/onnx2tf/README.md

 ![image](https://github.com/PINTO0309/onnx2tf/assets/33194443/35adb529-58cc-4f10-96b3-f6ecf4f31db1)

 ### 16. Add constant outputs to the model that are not connected to the model body
 Sometimes you want to always output constants that are not connected to the model body.
 See: [https://github.com/PINTO0309/onnx2tf/issues/627](https://github.com/PINTO0309/onnx2tf/issues/627).
 For example, in the case of ONNX as shown in the figure below.
-For example, you may want to keep scaling parameters and other parameters as fixed values inside the model and always include the same value in the output.
+You may want to keep scaling parameters and other parameters as fixed values inside the model and always include the same value in the output.

 ![image](https://github.com/PINTO0309/onnx2tf/assets/33194443/38080d00-8048-4a2e-8df4-90378487cebc)